 It is sometime in April 1971.
 A large crowd has gathered outside Galaxy Cinema on Residency Road in Bangalore and is waiting restlessly for the doors to open – all considerably young, dressed appropriately in a fashion that’s funky, casual, and also reflecting a personal taste.
 Onlookers stare at them with a strange mix of worry and admiration but that doesn’t discourage any of them.
-In fact, if one were to trust the word on the street, they revelled in the attention because it gave them a sense of freedom.
+In fact, if one were to trust the word on the street, they reveled in the attention because it gave them a sense of freedom.
 Their minds are focused solely on what was to come once the doors opened and the queues outside Galaxy are getting longer, and more chaotic, by the minute.
-Every caution’s been thrown to the wind – much like the fumes of the cigarettes, and grass, that is being smoked audaciously in the open – and since the film was going to be over 5 hours and 30 minutes long, it needed each of them to hatch a plan that’d help in lasting the entire length.
+Every caution’s been thrown to the wind – much like the fumes of the cigarettes, and grass, that are being smoked audaciously in the open – and since the film was going to be over 5 hours and 30 minutes long, it needed each of them to hatch a plan that’d help in lasting the entire length.
 Trying to keep up with this spirit, and wanting to make the night memorable, many have paid an obligatory visit to the Chin Lung bar down the road.
 The reason for the lively gathering is Michael Wadleigh’s Woodstock – an unflinching and detailed chronicle of a three-day event in upstate New York that promised endless music, peace, and love!

 The earliest rock-scene of the city – which existed roughly between 1963 and 1975 – isn’t particularly archived very well and, except for an odd blog or photograph on the internet, one has to depend entirely on personal accounts (of either band members or first-hand witnesses) to get the stories out.
-My own journey into discovering the rich Bangalorean rock history began in the garb of a documentary when, in pursuit of compelling anecdotes about the old-city, I was able to meet Mr Rajashekar Ramachandran.
-Rajashekar is 69 years old and a retired advertising executive, who once at the peak of his own youth, managed a number of bands in the 1960s.
-Unassuming as he is, living in a hundred-year-old monkey-topped house in the suburban Frazer Town, his tryst with rock music began during college, or even before that he would say when he met a bunch of like-minded kids who had a zest to get out and explore a world that was beyond their supposed peripheries.
+My own journey into discovering the rich Bangalorean rock history began in the garb of a documentary when, in pursuit of compelling anecdotes about the old-city, I was able to meet Mr. Rajashekar Ramachandran.
+Rajashekar is 69 years old and a retired advertising executive, who once at the peak of his own youth managed a number of rock bands in the ‘60s.
+Unassuming as he is, living in a hundred-year-old monkey-topped house in the suburban Frazer Town, his tryst with rock music began during college, or even before that, he would say, when he met a bunch of like-minded kids who had a zest to get out and explore a world that was beyond their supposed peripheries.
 A counter-culture of sorts had emerged in the previous decade – the beats came first and quickly morphed into hippies – and it had seeped into the Indian urban youth as well.
 This new breed defied convention and popular opinion so as to not endure the same inconveniences that its previous generations did and in the Indian context, it meant the rejection of conservatism they saw at home.
 The counter-culture movement, if one could call it a movement, was inconspicuous, not an in-your-face kind of phenomenon, but one could sense it slowly permeate into the Indian consciousness because of its relevance; especially in the more westernized parts of all the major cities.
 Bangalore, back then, was still soused with the cultural left-overs of The Raj and a very prominent anglicized culture was visible here more than anywhere else in the country.
 In the 1960s, India was still tottering towards a firm identity and its position on tradition and rights & wrongs was quite murky.
-A cultural change, now in hindsight, somehow seems obvious in this regard and Rajashekar and his friends were in the thick of it, with their music guiding and enabling them to explore a new kind of song - one that did not echo the old-world values but whose lyric addressed them directly.
+A cultural change, now in hindsight, somehow seems obvious in this regard, and Rajashekar and his friends were in the thick of it, with their music guiding and enabling them to explore a new kind of song - one that did not echo the old-world values but whose lyric addressed them directly.

 One of the first things that Rajashekar mentions in our chat is the fact that almost every street in and around Frazer Town, and Richmond Town, boasted of a band back in the day.
 There is a certain nonchalance to him when he says this, with a hint of sadness, suggesting that the times are truly different today.
 He is well aware of how much Bangalore has risen over the years and being an ad-man himself, he also knows the extent of that growth.
 In the quaintness of his house, where he and I decide to faff about music and the past, his reticence shows up at first.
 But as time passes, his memory begins to slowly warm up and that prompts him to roll a cigarette for himself.
 Fiddling with the components of his soon-to-be lit smoke, he, now less anxious, shares a thing or two about the heydays.
 His experiences as the manager of most of the bands are at the tip of his tongue and each time he gets an opportunity to share a story, his life brims up.
 Not only was he a steady witness to most of the shenanigans, but he was also the bands’ consigliere who was asked of unreasonable things at times.
 On one such occasion, he recalls, The Spartans had urged him to source-up an iron box before their show began.
 The iron box was provided diligently but, since long hair was in vogue, it was used to iron out the curls in their hair.
 The clothes, however, remained fashionably wrinkled.
-At another time, Stoned Package, who was to perform at the Estrella Beat Contest held at The Lido, found themselves on stage with a faulty mic stand that wouldn’t stand erect to save a life.
+At another time, Stoned Package, while performing at the Estrella Beat Contest held at The Lido, found itself on stage with a faulty mic stand that wouldn’t stand erect to save a life.
 Rajashekar, the very man required at such times, slipped a small match-stick in the groove to hold the stand straight for the time being.
 The venue, which wasn’t particularly designed for such unparliamentary events, had brought the crowd strikingly close to the band and during the performance, someone pulls the matchstick out to light a joint!
 The stand would then gradually slide down towards Andy, the vocalist, who, in spite of not being at the peak of his senses, realized immediately that something was out of order.
-He would then bend backwards, adjusting to the stand’s behaviour and pretending to posture for the music.
+He would then bend backward, adjusting to the stand’s behaviour and pretending to posture for the music, while the crowd cheered him on merrily.
 No prizes, obviously, for guessing the inspiration behind the band’s name!

-By the late 1960s, each major city in India – along with cities like Shillong, Ahmedabad, Lucknow, and Trivandrum – had its own range of beat groups and once a year, they would all meet at beat contests.
-These were battle-of-bands-sort of competitions that featured some of the best, and the not-so-best, groups with a purpose to bring together a bunch of music-frenzied youngsters who were also potential customers of whatever product (mostly cigarettes) that was being advertised (printed in big bold letters on the stage backdrop).
+By the late 1960s, each major city in India – along with cities like Shillong, Ahmedabad, Lucknow, and Trivandrum – had its own range of beat groups, and once a year, they would all meet at beat contests.
+The beat contests were battle-of-bands sort of competitions that featured some of the best, and the not-so-best, groups with a purpose to bring together a bunch of music-frenzied youngsters who were also potential customers of whatever product (mostly cigarettes) that was being advertised (printed in big bold letters on the stage backdrop).
 There was the Simla Beat Contest (1965-1972), organized and convened by the Imperial Tobacco Company - Simla was their brand of cigarette; a menthol-tipped “light” cigarette that was sold as the perfect choice for a young smoker.
 Estrela Beat Contest belonged to the battery company and Bristol Beat Contest was put together by another cigarette brand.
 The contests had an array of titles to give away each year – best drummer, best original composition and the most coveted of the lot, best band – and it was a big deal for a lot of the groups because winning not only meant a handy amount of cash, but also a possible record-deal (which was a rarity then).